dnagenotek/policy/source/includes/_systems_access_policy.md

 ## Access Authorization

-* Role based access categories for each DNA Genotek system and application are pre-approved by the Security Officer or VP of Engineering.
+* Role based access categories for each DNA Genotek system and application are pre-approved by the Security Officer or Director of IT.
 * DNA Genotek utilizes hardware and software firewalls to segment data, prevent unauthorized access, and monitor traffic for denial of service attacks.

 ## Person or Entity Authentication